MFuchs1989/CV-CNN-for-binary-Classification/README.md

 Source: [DataFlair](https://data-flair.training/)

-The goal of this project is to use a convolutional neural network (CNN) to determine cat and dog images.
+The goal of this project is to use a convolutional neural network (CNN) to determine cats and dogs images.
 How I proceeded exactly and what results I achieved can be read in my blog post: [Computer Vision - Convolutional Neural Network](https://michael-fuchs-python.netlify.app/2021/01/08/computer-vision-convolutional-neural-network/)